r3it/docs-customine.gusuku.io/content/actions/field_mapping.en.md

 ---
 ## Summary

-Field Mappings can be found in the [Add records](../record/insert_record/) or [Export table rows to records in another app](../record/expand_table), for example, The “What to do” parameter defines the contents of the record you want to export.
+Field Mappings can be found in the[Add records](../record/insert_record/)and[Export table rows to records in another app](../record/expand_table), this parameter defines the contents of the record to be exported.

 ## How to Write Field Mappings